custom-components/ble_monitor/faq.md

 - Now, click the [Connect] button (1) and wait until it shows "Connected."
 See the Log section at the bottom.
 Choose the according target device (i.e. LYWSD03MMC) to pair.
 - Once connected, click the [Do Activation] button (2) and wait until the "Mi Bind Key" (3) shows the information.

 Note that this last step will generate a new encryption key, which means it won't be connected to the MiHome app anymore.
-If you want to use MiHome and our custom component at the same time, follow the instructions [here](https://github.com/pvvx/ATC_MiThermometer/issues/51)

 **3. MiHome mod (Android only)**